measurement-kit/measurement-kit/doc/api/common/async_runner.md

 The `running` method tells you whether the background thread is running.

 The `reactor` method returns the reactor in use.
+If the task needs to use a specific reactor, you SHOULD pass it the one returned by this method.

 The `make` factory constructs a shared instance of this object.